Christ-Mind-Teachings/cmi-acol/_dialog/day14.md

 14.5 Further, it is in willful remembering that extension replaces rejection both in the self and in “others.”
 Extension of health can, in this way, replace rejection of illness and woundedness.

 14.6 This is why, after learning to disclaim all that you have called your “own,” you are now given the task of claiming your power as your own.
-All that is within your power is within your power.
+All that is within your power is *within your power*.
 Your power is the power of the many and the one that exist in wholeness within the spacious Self.

-14.7 Once you fully realize that you cannot escape, whatever remains that was brought to a stop within you must pass through for the self to be the fully invisible or spacious Self described earlier.
-What you once stopped and held in a “holding pattern” to return to later, is the opposite of the holding within you are asked to do now because those things that were held in a “holding pattern” were based on fear.
+14.7 Once you fully realize that you cannot escape, whatever remains that was brought to a stop within you must pass through for the Self to be the fully invisible or spacious Self described earlier.
+What you once stopped and held in a “holding pattern” to return to later, is the opposite of the *holding within* you are asked to do now because those things that were held in a “holding pattern” were based on fear.
 You feared them because you did not understand them and could not assign meaning to them.
-Being inexplicable the “holding pattern” that you entered into with them was one of willful forgetting and escape.
+Being inexplicable, the “holding pattern” that you entered into with them was one of willful forgetting and escape.
 They were “shelved” like museum pieces and collected solidity within you.
 Like stones thrown into a clear pool, they made ripples and then settled.

 14.8 The invisible or spacious Self is the Self through which pass-through naturally occurs because there are no blocks or boundaries, no holding patterns, no mental interferences.

-14.9 Pass through was never about escape or rejection.
-Pass through is about releasing the particular while maintaining the relationship.
+14.9 Pass-through was never about escape or rejection.
+Pass-through is about releasing the particular while maintaining the relationship.
 It is what happens in oneness as opposed to the stopping and holding “apart” that occurred in separation.
 What the spacious Self holds within is the relationship of all to all.
 Relationship is the invisible reality only expressed through form.

 14.10 Only now, in your realization of your invisibility and spaciousness, do you look within and see the stones that settled in your